hello-robot/stretch_show_tablet/README.md

 Terminal two: `ros2 run stretch_show_tablet demo_show_tablet`

-The `demo_show_tablet` node will send a `ShowTablet` action request to the `show_tablet_server` action server.
+The `demo_show_tablet` contains a command line menu system for testing the tablet showing routine.
+Enter commands to enable the pose estimator and jog the robot's camera to point at a human.
+You can then send a `ShowTablet` action request to the `show_tablet_server` action server.
 The action server will estimate the human's pose and plan a tablet location for easy viewing.
-Be sure to enable the pose estimator in the demo node CLI menu!

 ## Sending a ShowTablet Action Request